squinkylabs/Demo/README.md

 Lastly, we provided source code that can easily be re-used for someone who wants to start a pluigin "from code".
 The code has lots of comments in it that will hopefully make it easier for others to start writing VCV modules.

 For more on writing efficient plugins aside from the excellent info in the VCV manual, there is this paper we wrote over a year ago.
-It's badly in need of update to VCV 1.0, but it has been a popular source of info [writing efficient plugins](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/efficient-plugins.md)
+It's badly in need of update to VCV 1.0, but it has been a popular source of info: [writing efficient plugins](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/efficient-plugins.md)